Koch dynasty: Etymology

 The name Koch denotes a matrilineal ethnic group to which Biswa Singha's mother belonged; and the king as well as most of the population of the kingdom (Kamata Kingdom) belonged to the Koch community.

 History

 Historical background

-After the fall of the Pala dynasty of Kamarupa, the kingdom fractured into different domains in the 12th century.
+After the fall of the Pala dynasty, a Bengali dynasty from Varendra, the kingdom fractured into different domains in the 12th century.
 Sandhya, a ruler of Kamarupanagara (present-day North Guwahati) moved his capital further west to present-day North Bengal in the middle of the 13th century and the domain he ruled over came to be called Kamata kingdom.
 The buffer region, between the eastern kingdoms and Kamata was the domain of the Baro-Bhuyans chieftains.
 Alauddin Husain Shah of Gaur removed Nilambar of the Khen dynasty in 1498, occupied Kamata and placed his son Danyal Husayn in charge.
 Within a few years the Baro-Bhuyans—led by one Harup Narayan of the Brahmaputra valley—defeated, captured, and executed Daniyal, and the region lapsed into Bhuyan confederate rule.